Iran's judiciary says it will deal firmly with protesters | Law-Order

 - Iran Islamic Rep

-Iran's courts will deal firmly with anyone who causes disruptions or commits crimes during the ongoing wave of anti-government protests, the judiciary said on Tuesday.
+Iran's courts will deal firmly with anyone who causes disruption or commits crimes during a wave of anti-government protests, the judiciary said on Tuesday, signalling the authorities intend to hand down harsh sentences to convicted demonstrators.

-One of the biggest challenges to Iran's clerical leaders since the 1979 Islamic Revolution, the seven-week-old demonstrations have persisted despite a deadly crackdown and severe warnings from security forces.
-More than 1,000 people have been indicted in connection with what the government calls "riots".
+One of the biggest challenges to Iran's clerical leaders since the 1979 Islamic Revolution, the demonstrations have already persisted for eight weeks despite tough security measures and severe warnings from security forces.
+More than 1,000 people have been indicted in Tehran Province alone in connection with what the government calls "riots".

 The activist HRANA news agency said that 318 protesters had been killed in the unrest as of Saturday, including 49 minors.
 Thirty-eight members of the security forces had also been killed, it said.
 State media said last month that more than 46 members of the security forces, including police officers, had been killed.
 Government officials have not provided an estimate of any wider death count.